 Additionally, conditioning type by itself also impacted effect sizes, with tone conditioning leading to larger effects on reconsolidation.
 As can be observed in Suppl.
 Figure 10C, the impact of conditioning type is probably due to the large number of near-null effects for contextual fear reconsolidation, as well as to a greater number of extinction experiments using contextual conditioning.
 A higher number of shocks was also associated with larger effects on reconsolidation.
 That said, as can be seen from Suppl.
 Figure 11A, this association is mostly driven by a few experiments with 60 shocks and large effects, while an opposite trend is observed for experiments with up to 10 shocks.

 Other proposed boundary conditions for reconsolidation, such as time between training and reexposure, were not detected as moderators in the model.
 That said, Suppl.
 Figure 11B shows that, for the few experiments with more than 20 days between training and reexposure, effects seem to be consistently smaller than those with shorter intervals, where there is greater variability in results.
 It is also worth noting that extinction experiments generally used short intervals, which might have obscured an effect of this variable on reconsolidation.
+Surprisingly, drug dose was also not found to be a significant moderator, although this could be due to the relatively narrow range of doses used in most studies when specific drugs, administration routes and species were taken into account (Suppl.
+Figure 12).

 Next, we performed the same meta-regressions for three-level models, accounting for the nesting of experiments within articles (Figure 3B and Suppl.
 Tables 16-18) and within research groups (Figure 3C and Suppl.
 Tables 19-21).
 In these models, the amount of heterogeneity accounted for most moderators is lower, suggesting that some of the moderator effects might be explained by the article/research group of origin instead.
 However, the main findings persist – as in the case of injection time in training, and of conditioning type and reexposure duration in reactivation.